Skip to main content

 • Staff Only

-This collection consists of a single letter written by William H. Polk on 17 May 1843 regarding the prospects of his party in the upcoming election.
+This collection consists of a single letter written by William H. Polk on May 17, 1843 regarding the prospects of his political party in the upcoming election.
 The letter, which is marked private, was written from Columbia.
 In it, Polk discusses the results of canvassing in Western and Middle Tennessee.
 He predicts that his party will gain three to seven members in the Legislature in the western counties and surpass the Whig Party in Middle Tennessee.

 Dates